EvictionLab/eviction-lab-website/content/eviction-tracking/fort-worth-tx.md

 {{% report_intro id="48439" data="/uploads/table.csv" %}}

-Eviction filings in greater Fort Worth—Tarrant and Denton Counties, TX—fell sharply when eviction proceedings were suspended across Texas on March 19.
-Eviction protections in Texas began to expire on May 18.
-New filings steadily increased over the summer, reaching pandemic highs in the [two weeks between the end of CARES Act protections and enactment of the CDC eviction order](https://evictionlab.org/shifts-in-eviction-filings-from-cares-act-to-cdc-order/).
+Eviction filings in greater Fort Worth—Tarrant and Denton Counties, TX—fell sharply when eviction proceedings were suspended across Texas on March 19, 2020.
+Eviction protections in Texas began to expire on May 18, after which new filings increased modestly but have remained below historical averages.

 More detail on eviction protections in Texas can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/tx/).

 {{%/ report_intro %}}